Powered By

 • At this point you should have all of the Legendary Aspects you need, so nothing changes in that regard.

-• Replace Mending Stone with Disobedience.
+• Replace Mending Stone with Might

-• While we don't add it due to its relatively extreme rarity, if you happen to acquire a Harlequin Crest this becomes your Best in Slot helmet.
+• While we don't add it due to its extreme rarity, if you happen to acquire a Harlequin Crest this becomes your Best in Slot helmet.
 The combination of Offensive/Defensive buffs from this item are unrivaled.
 This is also true for any variants.

 • Now it's time to min/max!
 Focus on getting all of your gear (including Uniques) to 800+ Item level with the right stats and high rolls.
 Really focus on getting as many sources of Damage Reduction as possible.
-Critical Strike Chance, Vulnerable Damage, Critical Strike Damage and Cooldown Reduction are also very important for this build.
+Critical Strike Chance, Critical Strike Damage and Cooldown Reduction are also very important for this build.
 Use the Occultist to reroll bad affixes or increase the roll of a good affix.
 Fully upgrade your gear and gems.

 Late Endgame Gear